Part 21: Button Circuits and Mechanical Bounce — What Real-World Signals Look Like

 To summarize, here is the hardware you need:

-- Blue Pill development board — the same one from the LED tutorial, no need to switch
+- Blue Pill Development Board — The same one from the LED tutorial, no need to change.

-- ST-Link V2 debug probe — same as the LED tutorial
+- ST-Link V2 Debugger — Same as the LED tutorial.

-- One button switch — the most ordinary tactile switch, either 2-pin or 4-pin
+- One Button Switch — The most common tactile switch, 2-pin or 4-pin are both fine.

-- One or two Dupont wires — for connecting the button to the header (PA0 and GND aren't necessarily adjacent on the header, so you'll usually need to use Dupont wires to bridge them)
+- One or Two Dupont Wires — To connect the button to the header pins (PA0 and GND aren't necessarily adjacent on the header, usually requiring a jumper wire).

-- One end of the button → PA0
+- One side of the button → PA0

-- The other end of the button → GND
+- The other side of the button → GND

-The PC13 on-board LED remains unchanged and requires no additional wiring.
+The PC13 onboard LED remains unchanged and requires no extra wiring.

-⚠️ If you really don't have a button switch on hand, you can simulate one with a Dupont wire—plug one end into PA0 and briefly touch the other end to GND, then release.
-The effect is the same as a button, just without the spring rebound, so the bounce might be somewhat less (but it will still be there).
+⚠️ If you really don't have a button switch handy, you can simulate it with a Dupont wire—plug one end into PA0 and touch the other end to GND briefly.
+The effect is the same as a button, just without the spring rebound, so there might be slightly less bounce (but it will still be there).

 Looking Back

-In this article, we did three things: drew the button wiring diagram (pull-up scheme, button connected to PA0 and GND), calculated the current (82.5μA, completely safe), and explained in detail the "original sin" of buttons—mechanical bounce.
+In this part, we did three things: drew the button wiring diagram (pull-up scheme, button connects PA0 and GND), calculated the current (82.5μA, totally safe), and explained in detail the "original sin" of buttons—mechanical bounce.

-The core takeaway: mechanical switches produce 5-20ms of level oscillation the moment they are pressed and released.
-Without handling this, it will be misread as multiple button presses.
-Hardware debounce helps but isn't completely reliable, so software debounce is mandatory.
+Key Takeaway: Mechanical switches produce 5-20ms of level oscillation when pressed and released.
+Without handling, this is misread as multiple key presses.
+Hardware debouncing helps but isn't fully reliable; software debouncing is mandatory.

-In the next article, we'll start writing code—first using the HAL API to read the pin and see the actual results.
+In the next part, we start writing code—first, we'll use the HAL API to read the pin and see the actual results.